YusukeWakayamaUTokyo/ECPeffect/README.md

 ### modules (python) needed in ECP.py
 - openpyxl (for saving the results) #not default module
-- request (for notification via Slack (the function for this is disabled as the default)) #possibly not default module
+- requests (for notification via Slack (the function for this is disabled as the default)) #possibly not default module

 ## ECP_txt.py (more interactive version)